JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 ## Select an Agent 🤖

-Open the chat and select your agent
+Open the chat and select your agent.

 ## Models available in CodeGPT
-Now is possible interact with `models`, `Marketplace` agents and the agents that you create in `Playground`:
+Now is possible to interact with `models`, `Marketplace` agents, and the agents that you create in `Playground`:

 ### Models
 - Gpt 4o